There are several ways in which a device can be calibrated, which can be daunting and hard to understand.

 In most cases, they choose one of three options:

 The fastest calibration of the three is using a zero-point adjustment.
 They typically do this in the lower 20% of the transducer range.
-It uses a single point to calculate the difference between the reference value and the DUT reading to create an offset correction.
+To create an offset correction, it uses a single point to calculate the difference between the reference value and the DUT reading.

-For a gauge transducer, this is as simple as venting the device to the atmosphere on both pressure and reference ports.
+As simple as venting the device into the atmosphere, both pressure and reference ports for a gauge transducer.
 Zeroing an absolute transducer may require the instrument to be pumped down in the vacuum range.
-This depends on the full span pressure.
+This depends on the entire span pressure.

-One-point calibration is ideal for transducers that have a constant offset.
-This is because the adjustment applies to all the points across the range.
+One-point calibration is ideal for transducers with a constant offset because the adjustment applies to all the points across the range.

-Another common procedure is zero and span adjustment.
-This two-point calibration uses the same process as the one-point, but it requires pressurizing the instrument to the top 20% of the range in order to get the span or second point reading.
-The span adjustment is used to create a multiplier that is factored in at every point within the measured pressure.
+Another standard procedure is a zero and span adjustment.
+This two-point calibration uses the same process as the one-point.
+Still, it requires pressurizing the instrument to the top 20% of the range to get the span or second point reading.
+The span adjustment creates a multiplier factored in at every point within the measured pressure.

-They do this type of calibration on transducers that have a zero error and a linear drift throughout the range.
+They do this type of calibration on transducers with zero error and a linear drift throughout the range.

-While it is normal for transducers to have a zero shift or span drift, occasionally it will have inconsistent linearity throughout the range.
-There are times that it will have no offset detected at the zero or span point.
+While it is normal for transducers to have a zero shift or span drift, occasionally, it will have inconsistent linearity throughout the range.
+Sometimes, it will have no offset detected at the zero or span point.
 However, it will still have errors at various points throughout the range.
-For instruments with this type of behavior, it will need a multipoint adjustment.
+It will need a multipoint adjustment for instruments with this type of behavior.

-In order to perform this type of adjustment, the calibrator can use anywhere from three to eleven reference points.
+The calibrator can use anywhere from three to eleven reference points to perform this type of adjustment.
 We can think of each set of points as individual 2-point calibrations.
-The multi-point calibration always gives the best results.
-It requires the most time to perform.
+The multipoint calibration always gives the best results.
+However, it requires the most time to perform.

-It is not possible to know the exact type of calibration required until an as-found calibration is performed on an instrument.
+It is only possible to know the exact type of calibration required once an as-found calibration is performed on an instrument.
 This often includes a zero-point adjustment as part of the process.
-Once this is done, a calibration technician will understand which type of procedure needs to be performed in order to get the instrument back in service.
+Once this is done, a calibration technician will understand which type of procedure needs to be performed to get the instrument back in service.

-The importance of understanding the differences between the calibration types and when to use each of them can play an important role in the efficiency of a calibration lab.
-For your calibration needs, SRP control systems ltd is your local one-stop lab with over 40 years of experience in the industry.
+Understanding the differences between the calibration types plays a vital role in the efficiency of a calibration lab.
+SRP control systems ltd is your local one-stop lab with over 40 years of experience in the industry for your calibration needs.